 Revisions in-progress for the 270/271 and 276/277 Companion Guides.
 To request notification of when revisions are complete, email Electronic Commerce Services.

-- To learn more about your electronic options at BCBSIL, visit our online Education and Reference Center for dates and times of upcoming Workshops and Webinars.
+- To learn more about your electronic options at BCBSIL, visit our online Education and Reference Center for dates and times of upcoming Webinars and Workshops.

-- If you have questions that cannot be answered by your clearinghouse or software vendor, you may contact Electronic Commerce Services at 800-746-4614 for assistance.
+- If you have questions that cannot be answered by your clearinghouse or software vendor, you may email Electronic Commerce Services for assistance.

 Verification of eligibility and/or or benefit information is not a guarantee of payment.
 Benefits will be determined once a claim is received and will be based upon, among other things, the member’s eligibility and the terms of the member’s certificate of coverage applicable on the date services were rendered.